vyos/vyos-documentation/docs/high-availability.rst

   set high-availability vrrp group Foo priority 200

-The priority must be an interger number from 1 to 255.
+The priority must be an integer number from 1 to 255.
 Higher priority value increases router's precedence in the master elections.

 Preemption
 ----------

 VRRP can use two modes: preemptive and non-preemptive.
 In the preemptive mode, if a router with a higher priority fails and then comes back, routers with lower priority will give up their master status.
-In non-preemptive mode, the newly elected master will keep the master status and the virtual address indenfinitely.
+In non-preemptive mode, the newly elected master will keep the master status and the virtual address indefinitely.

 By default VRRP uses preemption.
 You can disable it with the "no-preempt" option: